What is Insight Advisor and business logic?

 Recommended associations: Insight Advisor can recommend associations between your data tables in the Associations view in Data manager.
 The Recommended associations panel lets you view and apply these recommendations.

-This tutorial will focus on improving search-based analysis with business logic.
+This tutorial will focus on improving search-based analysis in Insight Advisor Search with business logics.

-Insight Advisor search-based analysis is available from Sheet in the Analyze tab in an app.
+Insight Advisor Search is available from Sheet in the Analyze tab in an app.
 You can enter natural language searches in the search box, such as 'what is profit by employee for 2020'.
-If you click Discovery, you can also select specific data assets.
+If you click Insight Advisor, you can also select specific data assets.
 Insight Advisor then generates charts or finds matching charts in the app.
-If you are creating apps, Insight Advisor search-based analysis helps you making apps based on the questions you want answered.
+If you are creating apps, Insight Advisor Search helps you making apps based on the questions you want answered.
 If you are using an app, Insight Advisor helps you find the right visualization to answer your question, either in the app or by creating it for you.

 For example, you are interested in viewing some visualizations that show profit earned by each employee.
 Open the tutorial app in Qlik Sense.
 In Sheet, search for show profit by employee.
 Insight Advisor generates results.